 This model, similar to other models, is on the quieter side of engines.
 It’s not completely quiet but it’s enough to make you consider it as an option if you want to avoid noise.

-uromax XP4000S Disadvantages
+Duromax XP4000S Disadvantages

 - Wheels Not Included

-Unlike other Duromax generators which come with a wheel kit to make it easy to carry around, the wheel set needs to be purchased separately for this one.
+Unlike other Duromax generators that come with a wheel kit to make it easy to carry around, the wheel set needs to be purchased separately for this one.
 Don’t worry though, it’s not expensive.

 - Difficult to Transport

-This again, is due to the lack of wheels.
+This again is due to the lack of wheels.
 It’s not light enough to comfortably carry it so we recommend you purchase the wheels.